Limmen/csle/README.md

 To set CSLE_HOME permanently, add the following line to the .bashrc: `export CSLE_HOME=/path/to/csle/`

+PID files of CSLE will be stored in `/var/log/csle`, create this directory and set the permissions so that the user used for running commands can read and write to this directory.

-Logs of CSLE will be stored in `/var/log/csle`, create this directory and set the permissions so that the user used for running commands can read and write to this directory.
+Logs of CSLE will be stored in `/tmp/csle`, create this directory and set the permissions so that the user used for running commands can read and write to this directory.

 2. **Install PostgreSQL as a metastore (see ([README](metastore/README.MD)) for more information)**